jmelnych/book-app/README.md

+## How to install application files
+Make sure you've installed node.js https://nodejs.org/ so your computer is able to undertsand 'npm' command.
+Clone the repository to your computer.
+Run 'npm install' command.
+By default, npm install will install all modules listed as dependencies in package.json.

+## How to run the application
+Make sure that you're in book_app directory.
+Launch the app with 'npm start' command in the terminal.
+The page of the book app will be opened in your default browser.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>